 A word to the wise about Azlo, however.
 If you rely on paper checks, Azlo isn’t for you.
 The bank neither provides nor supports checks on its accounts (that means you can’t go to a third-party to have checks issued, either).
 Plus, there is no way to deposit cash, which is also the case for Axos.
 So if you need checks or cash in order to keep your business buzzing, you’ll want to look elsewhere.

-For New Businesses with Minimal Banking Needs: Chase Total Business Checking
+For New Businesses with Minimal Banking Needs: Chase Business Complete Checking

 One of the great things about the Discover checking account is their affordability and utility for account holders who do not need a ton of bells and whistles from their banking providers.
 Thankfully, even some of the bigger, nationwide banks offer simple business checking accounts that are affordable and have just the right amount of support to help your small business.

 Chase Business Complete Checking is one of these accounts—in exchange for a low monthly maintenance fee of only $15 (which is waived with a $1,500 monthly balance), you’ll get 100 free transactions (with each additional transaction costing $.40), up to $5,000 in free cash deposits each month, and access to Chase’s nationwide network of 16,000 ATMs.
 So if you need a bank that makes it simple and affordable to manage your money, plus you want a bank that has the reputation that comes with Chase’s years-long track record, then the Chase Business Complete Checking account might be right for you.

 Finding the Right Business Bank Account for Your Needs

 Disappointed as you might be to learn that there’s no Discover business checking account, at least there are a ton of other alternatives that can provide you the same (if not more!) excellent features that correlate to those provided for personal Discover checking accounts.